 "Joint replacement can be a life-changing procedure for the right patients," says Tariq Nayfeh, MD, PhD, assistant professor of orthopedic surgery at Johns Hopkins Bayview Medical Center in Baltimore, "but it won't help everyone with hip or knee pain."

 Here are simple ways you can ease osteoarthritis symptoms on your own, at home.

 1. Stay active.
 Exercise may be the last thing you want to do when your arthritis hurts.
 But many studies show that physical activity is one of the best ways to improve your quality of life.
 Exercise boosts your energy.
 It can also strengthen your muscles and bones, and help keep your joints flexible.
 Try resistance training to build stronger muscles.
 Your muscles protect and support joints affected by arthritis...

 To find out if a new joint is right for you, weigh the pros and cons of surgery and think carefully about the rehab you'll need to do when the operation is over.

-Reasons for Hip or Knee Replacement
+Reasons to Replace Your Hip or Knee